 “This goes back even to Pop Warner.
 You’d have a good game and they’d want you to give a couple of quotes for the newspaper, and I would let my other teammates be the ones to talk.
 That’s how it was in high school, too.
 At Cal, I’d have my cousin, Robert Jordan, and Justin Forsett do it.

 “Football’s just always been hella fun to me, not expressing myself in the media.
 I don’t do it to get attention; I just do it ’cause I love that (expletive).”

 But whatever the reason is, can we just agree that these players aren’t even saying much to begin with during these interviews?
 I mean, who is going to come right out of a shower or after a four hour game or whatever and speak words of wisdom?
-What exactly does the NFL think they’re going to get out of Lynch that they coudln’t get out of someone?
+What exactly does the NFL think they’re going to get out of Lynch that they couldn’t get out of someone else?

 Now, I’m not saying Lynch (let alone all of the Sehawks) are dumb.
 I’m saying the environment encourages really inane answers and questions.
 Reporters usually softball shit ’cause they don’t wanna get in trouble and players say really sordid inane stuff so they don’t get in trouble.

 On the other hand, the post-game interviews that Lynch abhors—a dozen reporters gathered around a player’s locker as he steps out of the shower to change his clothes—rarely contribute to the goal of fan enlightenment.
 Athletes are notoriously guarded, and the questions are inane.
 Inquiries like, “How did you feel?” and, “Talk about that one play,” typically receive canned, clichéd responses or pointless platitudes about giving “110 percent” and never quitting.
 Then all 12 reporters reprint those quotes in 12 different media outlets and fans are none the wiser about the people or the game they love.

 Right, so why does the NFL really care?